sil-org/pipedream-misc-actions/README.md

 12. Is Prod (Sub-workflows) - Safely determine whether a sub-workflow should run in production or develop mode
 13. Is Prod (Dispatcher) - Determine whether a dispatcher workflow should run in production or develop mode
 14. Is Dry Run (Sub-workflows) - Detect whether this is a dry-run (based on webhook headers)
+15. Fetch Record - Fetch Record from Data Store (and remove it from there)